onevcat/onevcat/README.md

 - :orange_book: Focusing on Swift & iOS
 - :hammer: Creator of applications and frameworks
-- :ram: Founder the ObjCCN
+- :ram: Founder of ObjCCN
 - :meat_on_bone: Meat lover